Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Thermal power plant

-To overcome this difficulty, it is necessary to develop thermal power plants in the country which are very much suitable for baseload plants.
+To overcome this difficulty, it is necessary to develop thermal power plants in the country which are very suitable for baseload plants.
 The coal resources in India account for about 5.7% of the proven reserves in the world.

-The geological reserves of coal in India are 193.8 billion tonnes.
-The thermal power sector contributing nearly about 66% of installed capacity in India.
-The coal production in the country is increasing at the rate of 4.6% every year and new plants are set in many parts of the country to increase the power production to meet the demand to increase the per capita income of the country.
-Due to increased power generation –
+The coal production in the country is increasing at the rate of 4.6% every year and new plants are set up in many parts of the country to increase the power production to meet the demand to increase the per capita income of the country.

-1. Countries income can be increased.
+1. The country’s income can be increased.

-2. Standard of living can be increased.
+2. The standard of living can be increased.

 3. Reducing the unemployment

-4. Development in all the sectors.
+4. Development in all sectors.

 5. Development in new technology.